 You can buy a baking stone fro m many foodie stores, make your own with unglazed stone, or purchase a pro model that’s made from fire clay.

-Cost here is from £5-£150, you can find out more about making a DIY baking stone here.
+Cost here is from £5-£150, you can find out more about baking stone alternatives in another post.

 If you are happy just baking boule shaped bread, most likely sourdough then you can use a dutch oven.
 This means it is not necessary to upgrade your oven or buy a baking stone.

 The dutch oven baking technique has been brought to the world by the Tartine bakery in USA and is often referred to as The Tartine technique.